Master of Science in Data Science

 We prioritize the real-world application of knowledge and skills to best support students who want to accelerate their careers in data science, business analytics, business intelligence and big data fields.
 Through our comprehensive curriculum, you will learn how to use advanced technologies and statistical methods to manipulate data and translate findings into actionable organizational strategies.

-Core classes include foundational building blocks for today's data scientists:
+Classes include foundational building blocks for today's data scientists:

 Statistics for Data Science